tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 At least, that's what I *used* to believe.
 Now, it's clear to me that Dr. Auclair did understand, he just wasn't making his intentions known, manipulating and pulling me along like a conniving puppeteer.

 My current theory is that, somehow, the fear was the key to his release.
-But before it could free him, it needed to be *purified*.
+But before it could free him, though, it needed to be *purified*.
 Distilled to perfection, the terror fermenting over years like a decadent Merlot.

 And when he decided it was exquisitely ripe, Dr. Auclair culled it without a second thought.

-I wish I knew how he did it, and why I was chosen in particular, but I suspect I’ll never get those answers, and I’m learning how to live with that.
+I wish I knew *how* he did it and *why* I was chosen in particular, but I suspect I’ll never get those answers; I’m learning how to live with that.

 One day at a time.

 \- - - - -

 Normal fear is born from something; it doesn’t just appear out of nowhere.There’s always a cause and an effect.

 Something horrific happens, and the result is fear.
 You take a tumble down some stairs, and now you’re afraid of falling.
 Your aunt’s German Shepard bites you, and now you’re afraid of dogs.